Venice Film Festival day eight reviews: Spring Breakers and The Company You Keep

 Four high-school girls rob a food shop to raise the money for their spring break in Florida.

 In between drugs, alcohol and sex parties, the teenagers get arrested and owe a favour to local gangster Alien (James Franco), who bails them out.

 Faith (Selena Gomez) comes from a very religious background, but she wants a chance to feel free, to understand if that life is meant for her.

-Cotty (Rachel Korine) likes the excitement and sexual abandon but violence still scares her.
+Cotty (Rachel Korine) likes excitement and sexual abandon, but violence still scares her.

 Take Rihanna’s latest music video and mix it with the quality and boldness of Drive: this is Spring Breakers.